 Emergency cover out of hours and at night is provided by Dorset and Somerset Unscheduled Care Service.

 If you need to be seen by a doctor you may be asked to go to the Primary Care Centre at Shepton Mallet Community Hospital.

 If you are too unwell to attend, you may be visited at home by a doctor or an emergency care practitioner.

 If you need urgent medical assistance out of hours please phone: 111.

 Evening and weekend appointments at GP surgeries

 You can now access routine appointments in the evening and at the weekend if you are registered with a Somerset GP.
-Grove House Surgery, Oakhill Surgery, Park Medical Practice, Wells City Practice and Wells Health Centre are working together to deliver improved access to routine appointments in the evening and at weekends.
+Grove House Surgery, Oakhill Surgery, Park Medical Practice, Beckington Family Practice and Mendip Country Practice are working together to deliver improved access to routine appointments in the evening and at weekends.
 If you are registered at one of the above Practices, you will be offered appointments from 6.30 to 8.00pm, Monday to Friday, and some appointments on a Saturday.